luukfroling/Mechanica/content/special/ChX2_CracksInMecha.md

 As both Gravity and Coulombs forces are central, conservative forces and are inversely proportional to the square of distance from the two interacting particles the motion of a 'tiny' planet around the 'massive' sun is mathematically completely analogous to that of a 'tiny' electron around its 'massive' nucleus.

 Thus an electron orbits the nucleus in an ellipse.
 Consequently, it is in a permanent state of acceleration.
-However, from Maxwell's theory of Electro-Magnetism it is well known (already in the times of Rutherford as the theory of Maxwell dates back to around 1860) that accelerating charged particles radiate energy in the form of electro-magnetic waves.
+However, from Maxwell's theory of electromagnetism it is well known (already in the times of Rutherford as the theory of Maxwell dates back to around 1860) that accelerating charged particles radiate energy in the form of electromagnetic waves.
 This means that the electron constantly looses energy and thus moves to an elliptical orbit closer to the nucleus until, eventually, its orbit collapses onto the nucleus.
 This process would go very fast and matter in its present form could not exist.
 Now we know, that the idea of an atom being a miniature solar system is wrong.
 But out of questions and dilemma's as these grew very quickly quantum mechanics opening a whole new world and a completely different picture of things at the small scales.
 A world with new rules and new consequences, where our intuition based on daily life and large scale structures composed of many, many atoms fails.

 **Scattering Theory**
 The work of Rutherford and co-workers forms the start of a new branch of physics: nuclear physics.
 By using radiation in the form of X-rays (i.e. high energy photons) and electrons or protons, physicists are able to probe the internal properties of molecules, atom, nuclei and even elementary particles (or at least, what we once thought were elementary particles).